English Teaching Volunteering Projects in Tanzania

 Participate in Teaching Workshops

-The Projects Abroad team in Tanzania organise regular workshops for volunteers in both Dar es Salaam and Arusha.
+The Projects Abroad team in Tanzania organise regular workshops for volunteers in both Moshi and Arusha.
 The content of the workshops varies and may focus on cultural differences, learning some Swahili vocabulary, reflection and feedback sessions between volunteers or practical ideas for lesson planning.

 The workshops will provide you with a valuable insight into the Tanzanian culture and education system.
 Some workshops are held at the placement itself so that you can learn from the local supervisors and share ideas.